Use this median calculator to easily calculate the median of a set of numbers, a.k.a. the "middle number". Median finder with detailed explanations.

 How to calculate the median?

-First, order the set of numbers from the lowest to the highest (highest to lowest works just as well).
+To find the median of a set of numbers, first, order them from the lowest to the highest (highest to lowest works just as well).
 Second, determine of the elements of the set are an odd or even number.
 Third, if the number of data points is odd, there is always a middle point, e.g. in the set 1, 2, 3, 4, 5 it is 3.
 In sets of even number of elements, the median is the arithmetic mean of the two points next to the midpoint, for example in the set 1, 2, 3, 4 the median is between 2 and 3, so it is (2 + 3) / 2 = 2.5.
 Using our median calculator, of course, it takes care of all three steps for you.